I want to explain how Taylor Swift, Frank Ocean, and Christopher Nolan consistently generate great work. I will break it down step-by-step.

-This is the first step toward becoming a craftsperson.
 This philosophy also explains happiness: Happiness isn't an end state.
 It’s having the freedom to pursue the continual grind you enjoy.
-There is no finish line.

 What is a process exactly?
 It’s a craftsperson’s flow state wherein they exercise creativity, solve challenges, and chase perfection.

-Now let's introduce the second mindset shift: you cannot improve a process without exposing it to feedback.
-Meaning, every process must face real-world opinion.
+Now for the second mindset shift: you cannot improve a process without exposing it to feedback.

-In short, (1) your process is your reward and (2) improvement occurs through feedback.
-From these two ideas, four principles emerge that guide us toward creating far better work for the rest of our lives:
+From these two concepts, four principles emerge that guide us toward creating far better work going forward: